parabix/parabix-devel-mirror/tools/wc/radical_count/README-radicalcount.md

 ## **Installation**

-To build radical grep, the working environment needs to have all requirements of the icgrep build met. icgrep must also be built beforehand.

-After the above has been done, run  `make`  and `make check` on the terminal to build the software and run the test suite.

-To build only Radical Grep and it's dependencies, run `make radicalcount`.
+To build Radical Count, type `make radicalcount` into the terminal.

-After everything passes, you are ready to run Radical Count.

 ## **How to Run Radical Count**

-Build the program by typing `make radicalcount` into the terminal.
  Go into the bin diretory and run the following command to use Radical Count.

     ./radicalcount <Radical Expression> <Path(s) of Input File(s)>